DC801/BM-Badge/SD_Card/MAGE/README.md

 Animation frames will play for a minimum of one game frame regardless of duration (which, on the BMG2020 badge hardware, is currently in the ballpark of 130 ms, or 8 fps), so animations might play back very slowly in practice if you are frequently using short durations.

-> **Best Practices**: Because animations are not aborted when a character entity faces a new direction (it picks up where it left off in the new direction), it is beneficial to keep each animation of the same type completely uniform in terms of frame count and frame duration.
+> **Best Practice**: Because animations are not aborted when a character entity faces a new direction (it picks up where it left off in the new direction), it is beneficial to keep each animation of the same type completely uniform in terms of frame count and frame duration.
 This includes animations with fewer unique frames than others of its type, such as an animation from behind (where the face is obscured).
 >
 > In addition, we recommend making sure each animation of the same type uses the same tile rows for each frame, even if some of the tiles within the column are technically identical, so that future changes to any of the previously identical frames will not create the need for timing adjustments.

-#### Assigning Animations
+### Assigning Animations to Character Entities

-For character entities, animations are assigned to an animation type (idle, walk, etc.) and a cardinal direction (north, east, etc.) elsewhere; this cannot be done with Tiled.
+For [character entities](#character-entity-entity_type), animations are assigned to an animation type (idle, walk, etc.) and a cardinal direction (north, east, etc.) elsewhere; this cannot be done with Tiled.
 The [MGE encoder](#mge-encoder) can help you assign animations to character entities, or you can do it [by hand](#animations).

-### Map Tile Collisions
+## Map Tile Collisions

 Map tilesets should have collision polygons set for each relevant tile.
 This is done by selecting a tile and clicking the collision editor: